Promare

 Promare (プロメア, Puromea) is a 2019 Japanese animated science fiction action film co-produced by Trigger and XFLAG.
 It was directed by Hiroyuki Imaishi and written by Kazuki Nakashima.
 It features character and mecha designs by Shigeto Koyama, 3DCG animation by Sanzigen, and music by Hiroyuki Sawano.
-The film was released on May 24, 2019, in Japan, by Toho Animation.
-At the 2019 Annecy International Animation Film Festival, the film was selected as one of the ten films.
+The film was released by Toho Animation in Japan on May 24, 2019.
+At the 2019 Annecy International Animation Film Festival, it was selected as one of the ten films.
 It was nominated for Best Animated Feature — Independent at the 47th Annie Awards, but lost to Jérémy Clapin's I Lost My Body.

 Plot

 During a catastrophe known as the Great World Blaze, mass spontaneous human combustions caused fires that killed half the world's population.
 During and after the event, some humans developed pyrokinetic abilities and became known as the Burnish.
 Thirty years later, Galo Thymos is a resident of the city of Promepolis and a member of the firefighting group Burning Rescue, which responds to incidents involving the Mad Burnish, a group of radical Burnish accused of being terrorists.
 As Galo defeats the Mad Burnish, including their leader, Lio Fotia, the Freeze Force, a police force owned by the city's governor, Kray Foresight, arrests them.
 However, Lio and the other prisoners break free and escape to a cave near a frozen lake, where Galo witnesses Lio failing to revive a mortally injured Burnish using a mouth-to-mouth flame transfer technique.
 Before they escape, Lio tells Galo that Kray is capturing Burnish for human experimentation, which shocks Galo, who worships Kray after he saved him from a fire several years ago.

 Galo confronts Kray, who informs him that Earth will soon be destroyed by an uncontrollable surge of magma from its core and that the Burnish's abilities can be used to create a warp drive, which he intends to use to flee Earth with a select portion of humanity.
 Galo opposes this plan, but is arrested for treason.
 Meanwhile, Freeze Force manages to track down and recapture all of the Burnish population except for Lio, whom his companions send into a nearby volcano.
 Enraged by the mistreatment of his people, Lio unleashes his hatred and transforms into a giant flaming dragon that burns down the city with the intent of confronting Kray.
 Galo escapes from prison and intervenes with the help of Burning Rescue, restraining and cooling Lio enough for Galo's colleague, Aina Ardebit, to send them to the frozen lake.